raspberrypi/documentation/remote-access/ssh/windows.md

 Look for `putty.exe` under the heading `For Windows on Intel x86`.

 ##1.
 Add your Raspberry Pi as a host
-PuTTY does not include an installer package: it is a stand-alone `.exe` file.
-When you run it, you will see the configuration screen below:
+Start PuTTY.
+You will see the configuration screen below:

 ![PuTTY configuration](images/ssh-win-config.png)